igvteam/igv-mcp/README.md

     "igv": {
       "command": "node",
       "args": [
-        "<path to>mcp.js",
+        "<oath to>dist/igv-mcp.js",
-        "--host",
+        "port",
-        "127.0.0.1:60151"
+        "60151"
       ]
     }
   }
 }
 ```

-Replace `<path to>` with the actual path to the `mcp.js` file in your installation.
-For development, you can use `src/mcp.js`
+For development, the `dist/igv-mcp.js` bundle can be replaced with`src/main.js`,
 but dependencies must be installed.
-For production use `dist/mcp.js` which contains all dependencies bundled.

 ### Running the Server